S3-working-group/s3-practical-guide/slides.md

 1. **Present and consent to driver**: _Is this driver relevant to respond to and a clear enough articulation of what's happening and what's needed_?
 2. **Deepen shared understanding of driver**: invite essential questions to understand more detail about the driver
-3. **Collect considerations** as questions that reveal the scope of the issue (information gathering questions and generative questions)
+3. **Collect considerations** relating to possible solutions, as questions that reveal constraints and the scope of the possibilities (information gathering questions and generative questions)
-4. **Answer** information gathering questions
+4. **Answer** any information gathering questions if possible
-5. **Gather ideas** as ingredients for a proposal
+5. **Gather ideas** as possible ingredients for a proposal
-6. **Design a proposal** for addressing the driver considering the creative ideas and information gathered so far (usually in a smaller group)
+6. **Design a proposal** for addressing the driver considering the creative ideas and information gathered so far.
+This is usually done by an individual or a smaller group.

 ---